 Keeping Your Dog Safe Outdoors

-It can be one of the most beautiful things you'll ever see: a dog running and playing to his heart's content outside.
-There are dangers for your furry family member outdoors, too, but with a little caution and a few simple guidelines, you can be sure that your pet enjoys the outdoors for years to come.
+A dog running and playing to his heart's content outside can be one of the most beautiful things you'll ever see.
+However, there are dangers for your furry family member outdoors, but with a little caution and a few simple guidelines, you can be sure that your pet enjoys the outdoors for years to come.

 Dogs love to go with us everywhere, especially outside.
 However, they don't always respond to the weather the way that we do.
 They have a different method of cooling themselves than we do and they can become overheated or hypothermic much faster than we can.
 Certain breeds do not handle the heat very well at all, such as bulldogs.
 Others, such as those with thin coats, do not handle cold weather well.
 Dogs should be brought inside when weather is too extreme.
 Never leave your dog in a car with the windows rolled up, even for a minute and even if you don't think it's that hot outside.
 If your dog cannot come inside with you, he will be happier at home.